 Under Montana Code Annotated 20-25-321, the Board of Regents has empowered the MSU Billings Chancellor to establish a Police Department for MSU Billings.
 The MSU Billings Chief of Police/Safety Director is responsible for the management of the University Police Department (UPD) and reports directly to the Vice Chancellor for Administrative Services.
 However, all public safety services are closely coordinated with other key University administrators as well as local officials.

-The Department consists of eight sworn officers, one dispatcher, two office assistants, one Risk Manager & Safety Coordinator, and a revolving number of student workers (ticket writers).
+The Department consists of eight sworn officers, one dispatcher, two office assistants, and a revolving number of student workers (ticket writers).
 University Police Officers have received and maintain their Police Officer Standards and Training (POST) certification through the Montana Law Enforcement Academy.
+They receive their oath of office through Billings Municipal Court.
 The UPD has primary responsibility for law enforcement on University properties.
-In addition, the department provides other services to the University community, which include fire safety, parking enforcement, emergency management, fire code inspections, building safety, security and workplace safety.
+MSU Billings and the City of Billings maintain an MOU granting the University Police jurisdiction to enforce all laws both within the city limits of Billings and within a five mile radius of the city limits.
+In addition, the department provides other services to the University community, which include fire safety, parking enforcement, emergency management, fire code inspections, building safety, security, and workplace safety.